How to Clean a Carpet: Get Rid of Stains, Smells & More

 You may have thought this was an old wives’ tale, but should you spill red wine on your carpet, a splash of white wine will help you remove it!
 Simply splash a bit of white wine over the red wine and then blot.

-You can also try this hack that will save you from opening up another bottle of wine unless you want to of course!
-Mix salt and soda water, pour it on the stain and then blot with a paper towel.
+You can also mix salt and soda water, pour it on the stain, and then blot it with a paper towel.

 How to remove blood from carpet